imnotteixeira/personal-website/src/content/frontend-spreadsheet-react.md

 For this, we can divide the main challenge into smaller challenges, such as:

 * How to efficiently update cells when a dependency updates?
+* How to express and parse Function expressions?
 * How to render the spreadsheet smoothly, especially when there are **way too many rows**?
 * How to reference cells?
 How should be dependencies among cells be stored?
 * How to update dependent cells' values on dependency update?

-* How to express and parse Function expressions?
+From here on out, I'm dedicating a section to each challenge, in order to fully explore each problem, please proceed with the scrolling...

 ## Part 1: Dependency Management